GriffinPlus/dotnet-libs-logging/README.md

 The library is entirely written in C# using .NET Standard 2.0.

-More specific builds for .NET Framework 4.6.1 and .NET 5.0 minimize dependencies to framework components and provide optimizations for the different frameworks.
+More specific builds for .NET Framework 4.6.1, .NET Framework 4.8 and .NET 5.0 minimize dependencies to framework components and provide optimizations for the different frameworks.

 Therefore it should work on the following platforms (or higher):
 - .NET Framework 4.6.1